julgom/julgom/README.md

 📩 julgomez1503@gmail.com

-i’m julia, a cs + ai concentration @usfca. curious and passionate to building things that matter. happy to connect!
+i’m julia, a cs + ai concentration undergrad @usfca. curious and passionate to building things that matter. happy to connect!

 ---